 So you’re looking to engage with a design consultancy to design your next product.
 How do you get the design you want?
-The product that is going to beat the competition, the perfect product to make your company successful?
-A simple and clearly written design brief, that’s how!
+The product that's going to beat the competition, the perfect product to make your company successful?
+A simple and clearly written design brief would be a good start!

 It doesn’t matter if you are an inventor with an idea, a start up with new tech or an established SME with a range of products that you want to make more cost effectively.
 The single most important part of any new development is an effective design brief.
 Without one, it is almost impossible to develop a successful product.

 This blog post will help you to write the perfect design brief that will be beneficial to you and the designer you engage with.

 A design brief is a document that provides the designer with all of the information they will need in order to complete the task and meet your expectations.
 It also allows you, the client, to focus on exactly what you want to achieve before any work is carried out.

 A Product brief is critical to getting the most out of designers as they can focus on what is required and not waste time on the wrong tasks.

 Firstly you should start off by introducing yourself and your company.
 What is the nature of your business?
 What do you do?
 How long have you been doing it?
 What industry sector do you operate in and any niche market info you have.
 Be clear and concise and avoid unnecessary information that is not relevant to the product.

 So the designers are going to need to know what it is you want them to design.
 What is it called?
 What does it do?
 What are the key features or benefits?
 What need does it fulfil or problem does it solve?
 How does it fit in with your other products?
 How is it better than the competitors’ products?